 GDPR compliance for software developers and businesses is a hot debate.
-Did you know that non-compliance with GDPR data regulations can culminate in fines of up to 4% of an organization’s global turnover?
+Did you know that a failure to implement GDPR compliance solutions can culminate in fines of up to 4% of an organization’s global turnover?
 The General Data Protection Regulation (GDPR) is exclusively legislated to guard the privacy of residents’ personal data in the European Union (EU).

-If you’re targeting this market segment with a software solution, it’s best to ensure that it’s GDPR-compliant to win consumer trust, safeguard reputation, and avoid hefty fines.
+If you’re targeting any market segment with a software solution, it’s best to ensure that it’s GDPR-compliant to win consumer trust, safeguard reputation, and avoid hefty fines.
 But how do you do it?
-This article highlights the importance of GDPR implementation in development and 11 key steps to making GDPR-compliant software.
+This article highlights the importance of GDPR implementation in development and 11 key steps to make GDPR-compliant software.
 Keep reading to stay updated.

 Hire a Data Protection Officer (DPO)

 Do you perform systematic monitoring of users’ private data regularly?
 If yes, hiring a qualified data protection officer (DPO) to be the liaison between your team and supervisory authorities sounds like the first prudent step.
-The DPO will also advise you accordingly on the core obligations of your business with regard to GDPR compliance.
+The DPO will also advise you accordingly on the core obligations of your business with regard to the principles of GDPR.

 Alternatively, you can outsource the DPO roles to a trustworthy third party if your budget limits you from hiring in-house.
 The goal is to ensure that you have someone solely responsible for data privacy when it comes to GDPR software compliance.

 The key decision-makers in your organization should be aware that the product design and deployment will most likely change with new data privacy regulations, in this case, GDPR.
 Start an awareness campaign to enlighten your team about the impacts of this enactment to have an easier time when implementation finally comes into play.